 From the Collection of Duncan Jenkins

-Special thanks to Todd Chamberlain, Tim Drummond, Phil Heeks, Duncan Jenkins, Richard Temple, and Pete Vilmur for their contributions to this article.
+Special thanks to Todd Chamberlain, Tim Drummond, Phil Heeks, Duncan Jenkins, Richard Temple, Pete Vilmur, and the Tantive XI Forums for their contributions to this article.